The information reported on form 1098-T helps students evaluate their eligibility for certain federal tax credit.

 The IRS requires that institutions report the amount of tuition and other qualified charges paid by all sources rather than the amounts billed.
 Box 1 of the 1098-T form will show all payments (including scholarships, loans and other third-party payments) toward qualified charges from any source.
 Box 2 will be blank.

 In accordance with the Internal Revenue Service requirements, MDC reports amounts paid during the calendar year for qualified tuition and related fees.
-The amounts reported on Form 1098-T may differ from the amounts relevant for claiming any tax benefits.
+In addition, the amounts reported on Form 1098-T may differ from the amounts relevant for claiming any tax benefits.

 For information regarding filing your tax return, tax benefits for education and tax credits or deductions relating to your Form 1098-T please consult a tax professional.
 MDC cannot provide individual tax advice.

 Other useful information, including IRS Publication 970 –Tax Benefits for Education, can be accessed at IRS website or by calling the IRS at 1-800-829-1040.